 Illumos

 Illumos is another UNIX-based free Windows alternative.
 It is based on OpenSolaris, an operating system abandoned by Oracle in 2009.
-And also, according to the BSD and System V Release 4 (SVR4), the illumos core is the heart of many OpenSolaris forks.
+Also, according to the BSD and System V Release 4 (SVR4), the Illumos core is the heart of many OpenSolaris forks.

 ReactOS